 4) Go through your data quality and complexity

 Data transfer is a good opportunity to check your assets.
 Instead of moving everything as a single pack, have a thorough inspection.
 Check the quality, scope, and complexity of your legacy data.
 Maybe it’s time to archive old and outdated information or even get rid of the most dated evidence.
+Data migration can be a challenging process, especially when dealing with large datasets.
+Utilizing complex SQL queries can streamline the migration, ensuring data integrity and accuracy.

 Also, remove duplicates, assess the different forms and formats of your organizational materials.
 This audit will allow you to know your files better, decide on their best organization and maintenance methods.
 Improved data integrity is another benefit you’ll get.